mkosir/typescript-style-guide/README.md

 - #### Return Types

-  Including return type annotations is not required but highly encouraged ([eslint rule](https://typescript-eslint.io/rules/explicit-function-return-type/)).
+  Including return type annotations is not required but it is highly encouraged ([eslint rule](https://typescript-eslint.io/rules/explicit-function-return-type/)).

   Consider benefits when explicitly typing the return value of a function: